adform/adform-tracking-android-sdk/README.md

 ![alt tag](screenshots/Screenshot 2014-10-03 13.19.17.png)

 Also it is posible to send additional product variables information with tracking points.
-This feature is very useful in e-cmomerce apps.
 To do so you need to create 'ProductItem' object and set your product values.
 Then add that object to the trackpoint.

 	ProductItem productItem = new ProductItem();
     	productItem.setProductId("Product ID");